LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 A large funeral home was swept cleanly away as the tornado exited town and entered a forested area.
 The building was empty when the tornado struck, preventing the death toll from climbing even higher.
 Pulverized vehicles, utility poles, and debris from across town was left strewn among the debarked trees.

 Close aerial view of the tornado’s path as it crossed Cemetery Drive.
-Grass scouring marks the narrow path of extreme winds.
+Grass scouring marked the narrow path of extreme winds.
 Smithville experienced the most intense tornado damage of all the populated areas affected during the 2011 Super Outbreak.
 (Thomas Wells)

 The tornado may have weakened slightly as it passed north of Smithville High School, but winds likely remained in the EF5 range for several additional miles.
 In the area above, the tornado debarked and flattened a narrow section of pine forest.
-Southern pines are extremely flexible and durable, but they were no match for winds over 200mph.
+Southern pines are extremely flexible and durable, but they were no match for winds over 250mph.

 *A special thank you to Smithville resident Darnell Collums for her assistance.